mbizov/log/readme.txt

-read from stdin and write to stdout and a file
+Read from stdin and write to stdout and a file.
+Timestamps are placed before each new line.